 Have your own pregnancy spa day at home

-As is the case for getting out for pregnancy massages, it’s not always possible to head out to the spa to pamper yourself while you’re pregnant!
+As is the case for pregnancy massages, it’s not always possible to head out to the spa to pamper yourself while pregnant!
 Anyway, you might feel like staying closer to home in the later stages of your pregnancy.
-Therefore you can pamper yourself by adding these home spa essentials to your pregnancy pamper kit.
+Therefore, you can pamper yourself by adding these home spa essentials to your pregnancy pamper kit.
 By the way, you can enjoy these for a long time after your pregnancy!

-A foot spa at home is an amazing way to pamper yourself without leaving home.
+A foot spa at home is a fantastic way to pamper yourself without leaving home.
 And I don’t know about you, but I find that my skin gets quite dry in the later stages of pregnancy.
-So a couple of great products that will help lock in moisture will go a long way.
+So, a couple of great products that will help lock in moisture will go a long way.
 Here are a few of my favorite home spa pamper products…

 Postpartum pampering?

 Ok, so you probably know that life is about to get just that little bit fuller!
 You may think you’ll have little time to look after your own needs after the baby is born.
-However, there are a number of things you can do to feel better, which don’t take up a lot of time.
+However, there are several things you can do to feel better that don’t take up a lot of time.
 Consider purchasing a Bellefit postpartum girdle to help with diastasis recti recovery, posture, and confidence after the birth.

-Get it while you’re pregnant so that you’re all set to go after the birth.
+Get it while you’re pregnant so you’re all set to go after the birth.
 I wore mine every day for six weeks, from two weeks postpartum.
-You can read about my experience of wearing a postnatal girdle, and also get a sneak peak into these self care tips for new moms.
+You can read about my experience of wearing a postnatal girdle and also get a sneak peek into these self-care tips for new moms.

-What items are you adding to your ‘mum to be’ gifts pamper kit?
-How is your pregnancy self care pamper kit looking?
-What have you found to be the most useful items for pregnancy self care?
-I’d love to know so please feel free to leave a comment in the box below:-)
+What items are you adding to your ‘mum-to-be’ gifts pamper kit?
+How does your pregnancy self-care pamper kit look?
+What have you found to be the most useful items for pregnancy self-care?
+I’d love to know, so please feel free to leave a comment in the box below:-)

 Disclaimer: This article contains affiliate links.
 This means that if you make a purchase after clicking on one of these recommended service provider links, like an insurance broker, or a travel agent, I may earn a commission – at no extra cost to you.
 [For my full disclosure, please see my DISCLAIMER page].